HERA-Team/hera_mc/database_setup.md

 project databases.
 Below are directions for the recommended method to install on macosx.

 1. postgres:
-Follow directions on https://www.postgresql.org/download/macosx/.
-Just install postgres and command line tools (i.e. not pgadmin)
+Follow directions on https://postgresapp.com.
+Be sure to install the command line tools (step 3) which are marked as optional.

-2. interface:
-The recommended program and simple directions are found here:  https://postgresapp.com/.
-(Note that step 3 below may differ if you install a different interface than used here.)

-3. databases:
+2. databases:
 The app will initialize three databases `postgres`, `template1`, and `<username>`, where username is your username on your system.
 Use the command `psql` in the terminal to get a psql prompt.
 From there create the hera user: